How Cold is it in the Winter?

 Is the Aurora Always Visible in Alaska?

-Here in Alaska we like to say we have 3-Seasons: Summer, Winter and Aurora Season.
-The Northern Lights aren't visible in the summer months because we are the land of the midnight sun.
-But they are a common occurrence in our winter sky!
-The Lights depend on a variety of factors, but you can usually count on seeing them on a clear night from December - March.
+Here in Alaska we like to say we have 3-Seasons: Winter, preparing for winter and Aurora Season.
+The Northern Lights aren't visible in the summer months because we are in the land of the midnight sun.
+But they are a common occurrence in our fall & winter skies!
+The lights depend on a variety of factors, but you can usually count on seeing them on a clear night from December - March.
 Overcast skies cover up the show, and the full moon washes out the lights due to the natural light pollution of the stars and moon.
 The best vantage points for Aurora viewing are high up in the hills or in areas with an unobstructed view, away from the light pollution of town.
 Below are some links to research on the Aurora and the predicted forecast to help you plan your vacation.

 Do Sled Dogs Like Their Job?

 Yes!
 In fact, they love their job!
 Sled dogs jump up and down with excitement as soon as it's time to pick a team.
 Alaskan Huskies have been breed for centuries to RUN & PULL!
 The simplest way to explain their willingness to "work" is by pointing out a very simple concept--You can't make a sled dog run!
-If they didn't want to go, they'd sit down (Think of a toddler throwing a temper tantrum in a store--They're hard to move, right?).
+If they didn't want to go, they'd sit down.
 Simple as that.
 But the most convincing way to show you their enthusiam is by taking you out for a tour!